Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 nexa-cli getminercomment
 ```

  - WARNING: some mining software and pools also add to the coinbase string and do not validate the total string length (it must be < 100 bytes).
 This can cause the mining pool to generate invalid blocks.
-Please ensure that your mining pool software validates total string length, or keep the string you add to Nexa short.
+Please ensure that your mining pool software validates total string length, or keep the string you add to Pyrrha short.

 ## Filling a new node's transaction pool